branes-ai/auto-drone/sim_interfaces/airsim_zenoh_bridge/README.md

-# Project AirSim Zenoh Bridge
+# Zenoh Bridge between Project AirSim and Branes Autodrone

 Python bridge that connects Project AirSim to a Zenoh network, enabling remote autonomy stacks to receive sensor data and send control commands.